 Activated charcoal is one such ingredient.
-Beyond dental care, you’re sure to find activated charcoal in different industries.
-It’s especially popular in the beauty community and in restaurants, which often serve up a dish or dessert with activated charcoal as the main ingredient.
-But while it does hold medical importance—particularly when it comes to poisoning—it’s not the best thing to brush your teeth with.
-As a matter of fact, it can stain and damage your enamel.
+Aside from dentistry, several different industries use activated charcoal.
+It’s prevalent in the beauty industry and restaurants, which frequently serve dishes or desserts with activated charcoal as the main ingredient.
+However, while it is useful in medicine, especially in cases of poisoning, it is not the best thing to brush your teeth.
+It can stain and damage your enamel.

 In conclusion?
 Do your homework if an oral health product promotes a particular ingredient.
 Otherwise, it can be a dental hygiene gimmick that compromises your health.

 2. Understand the actual needs of your teeth.
 All you need to do to maintain good dental health is to brush and floss your teeth twice daily and go to the dentist every six months.
 But occasionally, we can lose our way.
 There is always a desire to make up for what we do.
 We are especially receptive to such oral hygiene tricks when feeling guilty.

 Fortunately, there is a way out of that situation.
 It may just take a tiny bit of oral health education to keep you from making a questionable purchase.
 First, make it a practice to become familiar with your teeth, gums, and, more specifically, what they need.
 From there, it becomes simpler to distinguish between oral hygiene products that are genuine and those that are gimmicks.